Why take part?

 From the outset, students take on the role of legal counsel and argue hypothetical cases before an academic, another student, or a practitioner acting as a judge.
 Students are expected to undertake legal research and drafting to prepare memoranda and to support their oral arguments.

-Students will be provided the exclusive access to the library collections for the Vis Moot Competition, and the facilities for mooting at the Melbourne Burwood Campus and Deakin Downtown.
+Students will be provided the exclusive access to the library collections for the Vis Moot Competition and, restrictions permitting, the facilities for mooting at the Melbourne Burwood Campus and Deakin Downtown.

-The selected team are coached by experts, Jeff Waincymer and Duncan Travis and benefit from input from some of our many Vis Moot alumni and other successful legal practitioners who kindly offer their input.
+The selected team are coached by experts and benefit from input into some of our many Vis Moot alumni and other successful legal practitioners who kindly offer their input.

 Duncan Travis, Partner (Allens Linklaters)